erinyoung/soundtracks/README.md

 ## 2007

-Super Mario Galaxy by Mahito Yokota, Koji Kondo
+- Super Mario Galaxy by Mahito Yokota, Koji Kondo
-➤ Orchestral joy.
-Gusty Garden Galaxy alone is worth it.

-Bioshock by Garry Schyman
+- Bioshock by Garry Schyman
-➤ String-heavy, vintage horror elegance.

-Mass Effect by Jack Wall, Sam Hulick
+- Mass Effect by Jack Wall, Sam Hulick
-➤ Moody, synth-heavy, and unforgettable.

-Halo 3 by Martin O'Donnell
+- Halo 3 by Martin O'Donnell
-Persona 3 by Shoji Meguro
+- Persona 3 by Shoji Meguro
-The World Ends With You by Takeharu Ishimoto
+- The World Ends With You by Takeharu Ishimoto
-Call of Duty 4: Modern Warfare by Stephen Barton, Harry Gregson-Williams Assassin’s Creed by Jesper Kyd
+- Call of Duty 4: Modern Warfare by Stephen Barton, Harry Gregson-Williams
+- Assassin’s Creed by Jesper Kyd
-Team Fortress 2 by Mike Morasky
+- Team Fortress 2 by Mike Morasky
-Crysis by Inon Zur
+- Crysis by Inon Zur
 - Portal
 - BioShock
 - flOw